Mount Sinai Older Americans Independence Center (OAIC)

 Mount Sinai Older Americans Independence Center (OAIC) aims to bring experts from many different disciplines together to conduct research and to train young scientists in the development of function promoting anabolic therapies for the prevention and treatment of functional limitations and disability among older Americans patients and families living with serious and chronic illness.

-Mount Sinai is home to the first academic department of Geriatrics in the nation and the #1 ranked geriatrics program according to the 2013-2014 U.S. News & World Report annual survey on "America's Best Graduate Schools."
+Mount Sinai is home to the first academic department of Geriatrics in the nation.
 Our OAIC builds upon the foundation of pioneering research in aging and palliative care conducted at Mount Sinai over the past 15 years with the express purpose of developing and fostering research.

 Claude D. Pepper was the primary congressional advocate for aging Americans.
 Today, Pepper Centers across the country work to increase scientific knowledge that will lead to better ways to maintain older persons’ independence and in the words of Pepper himself, “will lighten the burden of those who suffer and improve the quality of life and independence for the millions of older adults living with serious and advanced illness.”